 WHAT YOU WILL NEED FOR SIMPLE DYEING WITHOUT MORDANTS OR MODIFIERS

 - A big Pot ( big enough to hold whatever your dyeing)

-- 5 to 8 fresh and cleaned avocado pits per ½ pound of fiber (more pits will produce a stronger, deeper color)
+- 5 to 8 fresh and cleaned avocado pits per ½ pound of fibre (more pits will produce a stronger, deeper colour)

 - Fabric or fibres that you are dying